 Panella brothers’ creature runs at full speed.
-A legendary restaurant in central Rome (opened in 1922), much loved by Italian and international celebrities, who have adopted it as a favourite haunt, has opened an offshoot in New York seven years ago.
-It offers the same legendary dishes as its Roman parent, made mostly from the same ingredients, although the fresh produce comes from local farms.
-Furnished in Fifties design style, it has a stylish bar a truly and authentic Roman menu managed by Roman chef Emanuele Baldassini: pasta all’amatriciana, carbonara and a superb cacio e pepe, according to the traditional recipes or slightly reworked, with a careful eye to the selection of ingredients and presentation.
-Risotto only comes al dente, leave some space for desserts.
+A legendary restaurant in central Rome (opened in 1922), much loved by Italian and international celebrities, who have adopted it as a favourite haunt, has opened an offshoot in Williamsburg in 2012.
+It offers most of the legendary dishes as its Roman parent, made mostly from the same ingredients.
+Furnished in Fifties design style, it has a stylish bar at the entrance and a truly and authentic Roman menu managed by chef Mauro Campanale: pasta all’amatriciana, carbonara and a proper cacio e pepe, according to the traditional recipes or slightly reworked, with a careful eye to the selection of ingredients and presentation.
+The grilled duck breast is well cooked, among the desserts go for the tiramisù.
 Extentive wine list and attentive service.